opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

 ### The Structure
-I won't get too technical, but the project works following two axess :
+I won't get too technical, but the project works following two axes :

 * organise data : I have a big, big BIG Enumeration containing all the Roles (that a player can incarnate).
 Each iteration points to the according Strings (name, description), Drawable (picture, icon)...
-Same, I have some classes to represent players and Party.
+Same, I have some classes to represent Players and Party.
 * UI : I have a total of 5 Activities (one of them being dedicated to communicating to the API) and 6 Fragments.
 They implement a large array of Widgets (including Recycler Views : there's quite a lot of them).

 ### The API
-lorem ipsum dolor amet...
+The project is done using the [Deck of Cards API](https://www.deckofcardsapi.com/).

+#### What does it do ?
+It allows to create deck (one, or a given number of deck), which will remain accessible for 2 weeks.
+From theses decks, we can draw cards, create hands, shuffle... all that you could hope for with a card API.

+#### How do I use it ?
+Let's say you create a party with X players.
+At this point in the App', you'd have entered X players and selected X roles, but you won't assign them manually ;
+it is the API which will randomly assign a Role to each Player.

+I use it in 3 steps :
+- I draw X cards from a newly generated deck ; I assign each card with a Role.
+- I create aspecific deck with these X cards.
+- Foreach player, I draw one card from the deck, and assign the role corresponding role to the Player.

+And it's done !!

 ## Built With